Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 Key to the Illustration Above

 1. Low voltage terminals.
-These terminal posts represent each end of the wire coil winding around the metal movable core.
+The terminal posts are at each end of the wire coil that wraps around the metal movable core.

 2. Movable Core.
-This slides up toward the electromagnetic field caused by applying the voltage to terminal #1.
+The object moves towards the electric field when voltage is applied to terminal #1.

 4. Large Terminals.
-When core (or steel plunger) #2 travels up into the coil #3, the plate on the bottom contacts the two terminals (shown in dashed lines) and makes a bridge for the current to flow through the solenoid
+When the core #2 moves up into the coil #3, the bottom plate touches the two terminals (shown with dashed lines).
+This creates a bridge for the current to pass through the solenoid.

 5. Lower Large Terminals.
-In a double-action 6-terminal solenoid, the Lower terminals are bridged and pass along current while the solenoid is not energized.
+The solenoid has 6 terminals.
+The Lower terminals are bridged.
+They pass current when the solenoid is not energized.
 The contact is broken when the plate moves up to contact and bridge the side terminals #4.

 Newer Electric Golf Carts